primer/react/README.md

 } from '@primer/components'
 ```

-Primer Components come with all necessary CSS built-in, so you don't need to worry about including [Primer CSS].
+Primer Components come with all the necessary CSS built-in, so you don't need to worry about including [Primer CSS].

 #### Base styles